Spacial/awesome-systools/README.md

 - [Automating Deploys with Bash scripting and Google Cloud SDK](https://0xbanana.com/blog/automating-deploys-with-bash-scripting-and-google-cloud-sdk/)
 - [One Click Forensics Lab in the Cloud](https://0xbanana.com/blog/one-click-forensics-lab-in-the-cloud/)
 - [Terraform on GCP - DFIR Lab Hello World!](https://0xbanana.com/blog/terraform-on-gcp-dfir-lab-hello-world/)
+- [Awesome Azure Learning](https://github.com/ddneves/awesome-azure-learning): This repo includes plenty of references for Azure learning, especially for the Azure certs and Azure architecture, and any other learning materials e.g. security and automation topics.
+- [Awesome Cloud Native](https://github.com/rootsongjc/awesome-cloud-native):  A curated list for awesome cloud native tools, software and tutorials.

 ### AWS